niloysikdar/niloysikdar/README.md

 ### Hi, Niloy here 👋

-- 💻 Currently persuing my B.Tech in CSE 👨🏻‍🎓
+- 👨🏻‍🎓 Currently persuing my B.Tech in CSE
 - 🔭 I’m currently working on Flutter
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Creative Projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...-->
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/niloysikdar/)